-- Cross-platform Issues: When transferring a spreadsheet containing a 2D symbol from Windows to Mac, an image may loose its shape.
+- Cross-platform Issues: When transferring a spreadsheet containing a 2D symbol from Windows to Mac, an image may lose its shape.
 Selecting the image type of 1 (BMP) may resolve the issue.

-- X dimension: Because the symbols generated form this product are designed to fit within their respective cells, the X dimension will have to be determined by adjusting the size of the cell and performing a visual comparison with one of the IDAutomation Barcode Creators using the same data.
-Additionally, many barcode verifiers including the IDAutomation 2D scanner with PQA can also read the X dimension.
-When using ReturnType 3 with a barcode font, the point size determines the X Dimension.
+- X dimension: Because the symbols generated from this product are designed to fit within their respective cells, the X dimension will have to be determined by adjusting the size of the cell and performing a visual comparison with one of the IDAutomation Barcode Creators using the same data.
+Additionally, many barcode verifiers can also read the X dimension.
+When using ReturnType 3 with a barcode font, the point size determines the X dimension.
 Refer to the font specifications for each particular font to determine the sizes available.